scilus/scil-documentation/source/arriving/welcome.rst

 4. You may want to install other tools that are often useful for people in our lab (see the pages for MI-brain, Ants, MRtrix, FSL and Freesurfer, etc.)

-Getting set on super computers
+Getting set up on super computers
-""""""""""""""""""""""""""""""
+"""""""""""""""""""""""""""""""""

 The first use of a computing platform can be tricky but you'll get used to it.
 Please see the (:ref:`ref_heavy_computing`) tab for more information and for our first-use tutorial.
 If your goal is to use the computing platform to run Tractoflow, you will find instructions on the :ref:`ref_tractoflow` page.
 Else see the :ref:`ref_other_pipelines` page.

 Working from home
 """""""""""""""""

-    If for some reason you need to work, you might need to connect to the University network...
+    If you work from home, you might need to connect to the UdeS network.
+Do the following:

     1) To have access to scientific papers (ex, free access to many articles in Google scholar): See the VPN information below or go on the University's `library's website <https://www.usherbrooke.ca/biblio/trouver-des/articles-de-periodiques-revues-et-journaux/>`_ and click on "Outil de découverte" if your are logged in with your CIP (top-right corner, the connexion button).